Our impact

 -

-of young women reported improvements of their understanding of healthy relationships
+of young women reported a greater sense of purpose

 -